mingislight/mingislight.github.io/_posts/2025-04-04-driver-behavior-computer-vision.md

 - Improve **Advanced Driver Assistance Systems (ADAS)**.
 - Add a layer of safety for semi-autonomous and autonomous driving.

 This is not surveillance of the driver.
+No identity tracking or behavioral profiling is performed.
 It is assistance for the road.

 ---